QuantEcon/lecture-python.myst/lectures/troubleshooting.md

 For this task you can either

-* use conda install -y quantecon on the command line, or
+* use `pip install --upgrade quantecon` on the command line, or
-* execute !conda install -y quantecon within a Jupyter notebook.
+* execute `!pip install --upgrade quantecon` within a Jupyter notebook.

 If your local environment is still not working you can do two things.